AlexZettler/Rigol1000z/README.md

 Feedback will keep this project growing and I encourage all suggestions.

+## Acknowledgements
+Based on the original work by [@jtambasco](https://github.com/jtambasco/RigolOscilloscope) which was further developed by [@jeanyvesb9](https://github.com/jeanyvesb9/Rigol1000z).

+Although a fork, the entire has been rewritten with the exception to the name of the Rigol1000z class name and logic responsible for retrieving waveform data.
+I have heavily modified the work to be closer to a full implementation of a Rigol1000z library.

+My goal for the rewrite has been to make the device as easy as possible to control by:
+* Type hinting function parameters, and return values.
+* Developing a command hierarchy as it is found in the [Rigol programming manual](https://www.rtelecom.net/userfiles/product_files_shared/Rigol/Oscilloscopes/MSO1000Z/DS1000Z_Programming%20Guide_EN.pdf) and adding docstrings describing the effect of the function.
+* Implementing most set/get commands as properties and related setters for a more organic device interface.
+* Defining discrete string constants separately so that autocompletion of constants can be preformed from the corresponding enumeration class

 ## Contributing
 There are menus that aren't yet implemented completely.
-If you would like to implement one of these menus feel free to submit a pull request.
+If you would like to implement one of these menus or fix a problem you've been having, feel free to submit a pull request.

-If you are having an issue and want to fix it, please create the issue first with the model and code so that problems are addressed and tracked properly :)